The Legendary Robbie Vincent = 2015

 However, on 29th November 2013, Robbie Vincent announced his decision to leave Jazz FM (UK) and was denied a final farewell show on the station following his announcement.

-This caused a stir within the Uk Radio world.
-As many thought it cruel of Jazz Fm (Uk) to prevent him from saying goodbye to his listeners to his show.
+This caused a stir within the UK radio world.
+Many thought it cruel of Jazz FM (Uk) to prevent him from saying goodbye to his listeners to his show.

-As I mentioned that Robbie is still going and can be found hereRobbie Vincent
+As I mentioned Robbie is still going and can be found hereRobbie Vincent

 Well, that's all folks for me now anyway.